armory/docs/content/en/continuous-deployment/armory-admin/dinghy-enable.md

 ## Enable Pipelines as Code

-_Dinghy_ is the microservice for Pipelines as Code.
-You need to enable it to use Pipelines as Code.
+_Dinghy_ is the microservice you need to enable to use Pipelines as Code.
 Add the following to your `SpinnakerService` manifest:

 {{< prism lang="yaml" line="9-10" >}}
 apiVersion: spinnaker.armory.io/{{< param operator-extended-crd-version >}}